lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 # Terminology
 This section defines the terminology and acronyms used in this document.

+* All-0.
+Fragmentation Packet format to send the last frame of a window.

+* All-1.
+Fragmentation Packet format to send the last frame of a packet.

+* All-0 empty.
+Fragmentation Packet format without payload to request the bitmap when the Retransmission Timer expires in a window.

+* All-1 empty.
+Fragmentation Packet format without payload to request the bitmap when the Retransmission Timer expires in the last window.

 * App: LPWAN Application.
 An application sending/receiving IPv6 packets to/from the Device.

 * APP-IID: Application Interface Identifier.
 Second part of the IPv6 address to identify the application interface

 * Bi: Bidirectional, it can be used in both senses

+* C: Checked bit.
+Used in fragmentation header to determine when the MIC is correct (1) or not (0).

 * CDA: Compression/Decompression Action.
 An action that is performed for both functionalities to compress a header field or to recover its original value in the decompression phase.